PoorBillyPilgrim/kurt-vonnegut-api/README.md

 # Kurt Vonnegut API
 > _If this isn't nice, what is?_

 The Kurt Vonnegut API is a RESTful API built using NodeJS, Express, MongoDB, and EJS.
-It was designed to serve metadata on Kurt Vonnegut's bibliography, currently returning information on his novels, collected works, and plays.
+It was designed to serve metadata on Kurt Vonnegut's bibliography, currently returning information on his novels, collected works, and plays as JSON.

 ## Metadata
 Form | Metadata | Form | Metadata | Form | Metadata